omedusyo/parsing-combinators/README.md

   s is a string
   a,b,c, x,y,z are regular values (as,bs,cs, xs,ys,zs are arrays of regular values)

+Let A be the type of a regular value, E the error type.
+Then Parser(E; A) is the type of parsers with results in A and errors in E.
+We'll usually ommit the error type.
+If in a type signature of a combinator we have multiple occurrences of types of shape Parser(_) and the error type is ommited, then we may assume that the error type in all the occurrences is the same E.

 # Installation
 ```
 npm install https://github.com/omedusyo/parsing-combinators.git